oils-for-unix/oils/doc/variables.md

     env PYTHONPATH=. ./foo.py  # good
     PYTHONPATH=. ./foo.py`.    # disallowed because it would be confusing

+### Temp Bindings

+Temp bindings precede a simple command:

+    PYTHONPATH=. mycmd

+They create a new namespace on the stack where each cell has the `export` flag set (`declare -x`).

+In Oil, the lack of dynamic scope means that they can't be read inside a `proc`.
+So they're only useful for setting environment variables, and can be replaced with:

+    env PYTHONPATH=. mycmd
+    env PYTHONPATH=. $0 myproc  # using the ARGV dispatch pattern

 ## Appendix A: More on Shell vs. Oil